isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 execute |terraform| or |ansible|, but executes the ``deploy.sh`` and ``destroy.sh`` scripts that it expects to find in each folder dealing with a cloud provider deployment.
-A third script, ``state.sh``, is executed after the deployment succeeds to capture a snapshot of the deployed infrastucture.
+A third script, ``state.sh``, is executed after the deployment succeeds to capture a snapshot of the deployed infrastructure.
 More details on how these scripts should be coded are available in the :ref:`deployment-scripts` section.